misje/opencti-wazuh-connector/docs/source/introduction.rst

 impatient, have a look at :ref:`quick start <quick-start>`.

 If you are showing interest in this connector, it is assumed that you are already a Wazuh user.
-After all, the conector has little to no use unless you have Wazuh deployed.
+After all, the connector has little to no use unless you have Wazuh deployed.
 Installing, configuring and using Wazuh is very much out of scope of this documentation, as it focuses on OpenCTI.